rhiannemock/ketoboot/README.md

 ![Links as shown on index page](https://rhiannemock.github.io/ketoboot/testing-screenshots/links-testing/index-links/index-page-links.png)

-EXPECTED RESULTS-the links for
+EXPECTED RESULTS-the internal links for

-introduction
+Introduction

-about keto
+About keto

-sign up
+Sign up

-and recipes
+and Recipes

 should open the corresponding page in the same browser window.

+PRINTABLE LINKS

 The 3 printables should open a printable image in a separate window.

+SOCIAL MEDIA LINKS

 The 3 social media links should open the corresponding social media sites in a separate window.

 RESULTS

+INTERNAL LINKS

 The Introduction link opened the introduction page in the same window.

 The About Keto link opened the About keto page in the same window.

-The
+The Sign up link opened the sign up page in the same window.

+The recipes link opened the recipes page in the same window.

+PRINTABLE LINKS

+The printables didnt work on the github pages site, this is because i used relative links and so this has been changed.

+The printable shopping list now opens in a separate window.

+The printable meal log now opens in a separate window.

+The printable meal plan now opens in a separate window.

+SOCILA MEDIA LINKS